tserduke/do-list/README.md

 # do-list
-[DoList] makes it easy to use do notation syntatic sugar for defining list structures.
+[DoList] makes it easy to use do notation for defining list structures.

 ## Examples